marioemmanuel/u64/README.md

 ## 2. Audience

-U-64 is a simple but powerful embeddable database.
+u64 is a simple but powerful embeddable database.
 It covers a niche area where 64 bits keys suffice.

 It is designed to cover by default a 1,000,000 item database, but that value is configurable.

-U-64 was designed as an auxiliary LLM knowledge database for fast retrieval of indexed resources in RAG environments.
+u64 was designed as an auxiliary LLM knowledge database for fast retrieval of indexed resources in RAG environments.

 ## 3. License

-U-64 is provided with dual license capabilities:
+u64 is provided with dual license capabilities:

 AGPL-3 License.
 Commercial License.

 This repo contains the AGPL-3 License.
 A commercial license is also available for commercial applications.
 Contact the author for more information.

+Images are not covered by this license.

 ## 4. Database related functions